Business Conduct Guidelines for Employees and Officers

 - Employees should not unreasonably damage the interests of sub-contractors of the Company through the unjustified demand to reduce purchase prices, rejection to receive goods, return of goods or delay of payment of purchase prices.

-- Employees should promote fair, transparent and free competition, and carry out appropriate business transactions.
+- Employees should promote fair, transparent and free competition, and carry out appropriate business transactions that are compliant with the laws and ordinances observed in each country or region.

-- 4.Conflicts of Interest between Employees and the Company
+- 5.Conflicts of Interest between Employees and the Company

 - Employees should not participate in any activity which creates or appears to create a conflict between his or her personal interest and the Company's business interest, such as working for the competitors or the customers of the Company or dealing with the Company for their own behalf.